New drug combo shows promise in shrinking advanced kidney tumors before surgery

 Summary

-This study tests whether giving two drugs—lenvatinib and pembrolizumab—before surgery can shrink tumors in people with advanced kidney cancer that hasn't spread to other organs.
-About 18 participants will receive the drugs for 12 weeks, then have surgery to remove the tumor.
-The goal is to see how many patients have a significant reduction in tumor size.
-This approach aims to make surgery more effective and potentially improve long-term outcomes.
+This study tests whether giving two drugs—lenvatinib and pembrolizumab—before surgery can shrink tumors in people with locally advanced kidney cancer that hasn't spread to other organs.
+About 18 participants will receive the combination for 12 weeks before their operation.
+The goal is to see how many patients experience tumor shrinkage and to monitor side effects.

 Get updates